teto/mptcpnumerics/docs/source/index.rst

 Modes
 -------
 You have different modes
-* Cwnds where it tries
+* Cwnds where it tries to optimize congestion window values depending on a set of constraints
+* Buffer where given a fixed topology/cwnd, the program can tell you how much buffer is required to run MPTCP at full speed

 ..
 Topology file